wrode/Blog/_posts/2016-05-29-Blockchain.md

     Should have an image of a large amount of people here, with some of them with their hands up in the air.
 An an arrow signaling that these are the peeps
 -->

-Ofcourse, the agreed upon state *should* not vary between the Peeps - then there would not be agreement.
+Ofcourse, the agreed upon state *should* not vary between the Peeps -> then there would not be agreement.
 In order to ensure that all the Peeps had the same document, they would need to meet, dokument the state, and then sign eachothers dokument.
-This might be fine if the agreement in question did not change.
-The problem arises when you have an agreement which often changes.
+This might be fine if the agreement in question did not change, or if only changed once every 10 years.
+The problem arises when you have an agreement which changes often.
 If all the Peeps needed to meet, update and sign a new version of the document every time someone makes a bank transaction, this system would be extremely inefficient.

 <!--
     The society as a whole would need to agree that most of the peeps were honest